allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

   </tr>
 </table>

-As we see the predicted gain from subsampling was achieved (savings are even higher by 3 pp than in estimated).
+As we see, the predicted gain from subsampling was achieved, and savings are even 3 pp higher than estimated.
 For reference: we estimated, based on runs with 3% of input size, that we will achieve about 58% of cost reduction.

 - Initial annual cost: $127,000